anujteotia/Robot_Selenium_Advanced/README.md

 ```

 ### Highlights
-This framework supports chrome and firefox browsers on Windows and MacOS platforms
+This framework supports chrome and firefox browsers on Windows and MacOS platforms.

+Browser can be changed to `Chrome` or `firefox` by changing the value of `browser` in `Locators/properties.robot` file.
 * All supporting customised robot keywords can be located in `Keywords` directory
 * All the locators and paths can be found in `Locators` directory
 * All the Test cases are present in `Tests` directory